 Pediatric Oncology/Hematology Physicians

-We have four board-certified pediatric oncology/hematology physicians.
+We have six board-certified pediatric oncology/hematology physicians.
 These full-time doctors work with a multi-disciplinary team to coordinate your child care.

 The pediatric psychologist works with patients and families to promote coping and adjustment to their medical illness during the following treatment.
 Common interventions include supportive therapy, cognitive behavioral strategies to target increased symptoms of anxiety, depression, pan and behavioral changes.
 Relaxation and other self-coping strategies are also used to promote coping skills.